Showing posts with label Roi-Et United. Show all posts

 The 2023-24 campaign saw Dome enter the Thai Semipro League coached by Prateep Senala who led the side to the Bangkok Perimeter title and a return to national football going all the way to the final of the competition.
 The season saw home games being played at the Rajamangala University of Technology Thanyaburi Stadium as well as Bangkok University Stadium.

-Bangkok University Stadium was chosen as the home ground for the 2024-25 season as Dome returned to Thai League action as a T3 Central club.
+Bangkok University Stadium was chosen as the home ground for the 2024-25 season before moving to Thammasat Stadium for the final few games, as Dome returned to Thai League action as a T3 Central club.
+The grand setting helped the team as they narrowly avoided relegation at the end of the campaign.

-Dome FC will play in Thai League 3 Central in the 2024-25 season.
+Dome FC will play University Football in the 2025-26 season.

 My visits